<img src="https://ws.zoominfo.com/pixel/WAVIXqHdY4RwDJTUycy3" width="1" height="1" style="display: none;">

 Posted by Steve Finn, VP of Sustainability & Public Affairs on September 27, 2023

-In December of 2019, the United Nations General Assembly designated September 29 as the International Day of Awareness of Food Loss and Waste (IDAFLW).
+In December of 2019, the United Nations General Assembly designated September 29 as the International Day of Awareness of Food Loss and Waste.
 UN leaders sought to raise awareness of the scope and scale of the global food waste challenge to speed progress toward Target 12.3 – the global goal of halving food waste by 2030.

 Read More »